Cryptic-Dev/PublicAPI/README.md

-# Cryptic Public API
+# Minetale Public API
-CrypticGames' public API
+Minetale's public REST API

-This api is currently in development, and is not yet available to the public.
+This api is currently in development, and is not yet available.